thunderbird/webext-experiments/README.md

 The compatibility field shows what versions the API Experiment was designed for.
 If you are working on it in nightly, please be sure to set/update the respective nightly version.
 If you are sure it also works for a range of nightlies, you can also add a range.

+### Getting in touch
+If you have questions about WebExtension Experiments in Thunderbird, please stop by our IRC channel
+#maildev on irc.mozilla.org.
+We are happy to tell you more about how they work, and engage in some
+ad-hoc discussion on how to design WebExtension APIs.

 Migrating from Legacy Add-ons
 -----------------------------